dwmkerr/terraform-consul-cluster/article/article.md

 ---

+## Appendix 1: Logging

+I would not normally create a userdata script expect everything to work, there's too much that can go wrong.
+I actually set up the server like this is:

+1. Draft a script on my local machine which configures script logging and CloudWatch[^13]
+2. Spin up a new EC2 instance manually
+3. SSH onto the instance, and run the script line by line until I'm sure it's right

+This'll often take a few attempts, particularly to get security groups right (which will require recreating the instance).
+I've deliberately omitted the code which relates to CloudWatch and logging setup as it is purely for admin diagnostics and doesn't contribute to the main topic.
+If you want more details, let me know, or just check the code.

+TODO relevant lines:
+- a
+- b
+- c

+---

 [^1]: This kind of pattern is critical in the world of microservices, where many small services will be running on a cluster.
 Services may die, due to errors or failing hosts, and be recreated on new hosts.
 Their IPs and ports may be ephemeral.It is essential that the system as a whole has a registry of where each service lives and how to access it.
 Such a registry must be *resilient*, as it is an essential part of the system.

 [^2]: Most popular is a fairly loose term.  https://www.gartner.com/doc/reprints?id=1-2G2O5FC&ct=150519&st=sb and